zackees/webtorrent-how-to-seed-server/README.md

 Start seeding by using the following command:

-`webtorrent-hybrid seed myfile --keep-seeding --port 80 -q`
+`webtorrent-hybrid seed movie.mp4 --keep-seeding --port 80 -q`

 And wait for the magnet uri to be printed.
 Save the magnet uri.